Updated: Feb 5

 After class that day, I moved into my home for the next six months.
 Huff is the name of the employee community of tent cabins, consisting of various rows of cabin frames covered with thick tarp, containing heaters, beds, cabinets, lights, and outlets.
 What more do you need?
 There was little WIFI in the valley, and the village store always seemed best for finding reliable signal.
 We got by on imported goods, which for me was a guitar, camera and laptop, enough dishware for one, basic art supplies, and a couple plastic bins full of clothes for under my bed.
 My greatest packing indulgences were clothes (obviously) and my bedding, which I piled into my corner of the cabin.
 There were shared fridges and stoves, laundry rooms and bathrooms, a center for events and a gym, and even a place to swap unwanted items.
 Each cabin also shared a "bear box," a latched metal container for food and anything else scented, necessary as wildlife has taken to scavenging from park guests.

 A goal of mine for this trip was to meet people and make friends, and I was lucky to come away with a family.
-Everyone was nice and even the housing supervisors thoughtfully made me as comfortable as possible, giving me roommates who were completely earthy and chill.
+Everyone was pretty tolerant, and even the housing supervisors thoughtfully made me as comfortable as possible, giving me roommates who were completely earthy and chill.
 I was lucky to have them.
 Allegria was tough and honest, minimal and thoughtful, and east coast Breson became my closest friend in the valley, sharing my independence, taste in music and books, and generally my struggles.
 She showed me around San Francisco for the first time, and we decorated our tent with lights and a piñata, drawing with chalk across our cabinets and longboarding through the room.
 After Allegria was sent to Tuolumne, to work in the northern part of the park, our new roommate Abby was young and cheerful, sweet as pie, and made the best out of her mindless dishwashing job by dancing and making friends with everyone.

 With a few free days to unpack and explore, and I did my first hike in the park, the Upper Falls Trail.
 As a sea-level girl, it was an exhausting transition to the higher altitude, but provided a mind-blowing territorial view.
 I quietly asked the trees and valley to accept me into their home.
 I swear they responded favorably.
 My housing under Half Dome and Glacier Point made me smile for the first week, watching them change daily and having access to any trail.
 One run took me up the misty staircase to the pools of wide and colorful Vernal Falls.
 Another on sandy horse trails lead to the face of Half Dome, then to boardwalks through meadows to view cathedrals.
 I ran some new route almost daily, on steep trails along granite ridges, or mule trails along the river.
 A couple times I attempted to scale a mountain off trail, straight up the side, and each time I ended up on a cliff, wondering how to get down.
 Outside our tents, tall trees towered competing for light, warmed by the cliff walls on every side.
 There were countless nearby hikes and climbs, swimming holes and beaches, rocks to lay on and jump off, rope swings into pools.
 The Milky Way took over the night sky unless it was a full moon, when reflections off granite would illuminate the valley as if day.